conradakunga/Blog/_posts/2022-12-13-writing-a-custom-dateonly-json-deserializer.md

 `Birthday` here, would, in most programming languages, be treated as a [DateTime](https://learn.microsoft.com/en-us/dotnet/api/system.datetime?view=net-7.0), with the time component set to midnight.

-.NET has a construct for this - the [DateOnly](https://learn.microsoft.com/en-us/dotnet/api/system.dateonly?view=net-7.0)
+.NET has a construct specifically for this scenarios - the [DateOnly](https://learn.microsoft.com/en-us/dotnet/api/system.dateonly?view=net-7.0) type.

 So we can model our destination class like this: